SomeoneElseSt/stiven.me/blog/posts/cities.md

 While places like Tokyo are necessary for balance, we need more places like SF, where just about anyone with a computer and internet connection is **encouraged** to find a way to change the world and their lives.
 These hubs for risk have been historically more responsible for societal advancement than aesthetic hubs; right now, the world — especially emerging economies — needs far more of one than the other.

 This is not to dismerit Tokyo and other high-rise cities, though.
 Without some balance between hubs for risk and hubs for rest, the former would lose a meaningful reason to fight for.

+While I have thoroughly enjoyed my time here, a subtle nudge began to settle in after some time: discomfort brings growth, and Tokyo happens to be very comfortable.
+Right city, wrong chapter.

 ![San Francisco — Courtesy of X](/blog/assets/san-francisco.jpeg "Downtown San Francisco")